jrossgit/jrossgit.github.io/_posts/2018-05-24-benelux3-bruges-brussels.md

 ---
-layout: post
+layout: theme_park_report
+series: benelux
-title:  Brussels and Bruges - Day 3
+title:  Brussels and Bruges
-subtitle: In which a trip report appears aout of nowhere
+subtitle: In which a trip report appears out of nowhere
 date:   2018-05-24 +0100
 categories: [travel]
 ---